-Panasonic LX10 versus Canon G1 X Mark III
+Panasonic LX10 vs Canon G1 X Mark III

-The Panasonic Lumix DMC-LX10 (called Panasonic LX15 in some regions) and the Canon PowerShot G1 X Mark III are two digital cameras that were announced, respectively, in September 2016 and October 2017.
+The Panasonic Lumix DMC-LX10 (called Panasonic LX15 in some regions) and the Canon PowerShot G1 X Mark III are two digital cameras that were officially introduced, respectively, in September 2016 and October 2017.
 Both the LX10 and the G1X Mark III are fixed lens compact cameras that are based on an one-inch (LX10) and an APS-C (G1X Mark III) sensor.
-The Panasonic has a resolution of 20 megapixel, whereas the Canon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 20 megapixels, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic LX10 vs Canon G1 X Mark III

-An illustration of the physical size and weight of the Panasonic LX10 and the Canon G1 X Mark III is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The physical size and weight of the Panasonic LX10 and the Canon G1 X Mark III are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX10 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is notably larger (41 percent) than the Panasonic LX10.
 Moreover, the G1X Mark III is markedly heavier (29 percent) than the LX10.
 It is noteworthy in this context that the G1X Mark III is splash and dust-proof, while the LX10 does not feature any corresponding weather-sealing.

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The LX10 was launched at a markedly lower price (by 46 percent) than the G1X Mark III, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Panasonic LX10 vs Canon G1 X Mark III